History of technology: Stone Age

-During most of the Paleolithic – the bulk of the Stone Age – all humans had a lifestyle which involved limited tools and few permanent settlements.
+During most of the Paleolithic – the bulk of the Stone Age – all humans lived with limited tools and few permanent settlements.
 The first major technologies were tied to survival, hunting, and food preparation.
-Stone tools and weapons, fire, and clothing were technological developments of major importance during this period.
+Stone tools and weapons, fire, and clothing were major technological developments during this period.

 Human ancestors have been using stone and other tools since long before the emergence of Homo sapiens approximately 300,000 years ago.
 The earliest direct evidence of tool usage was found in Ethiopia within the Great Rift Valley, dating back to 2.5 million years ago.
 The earliest methods of stone tool making, known as the Oldowan "industry", date back to at least 2.3 million years ago.
 This era of stone tool use is called the Paleolithic, or "Old stone age", and spans all of human history up to the development of agriculture approximately 12,000 years ago.

 To make a stone tool, a "core" of hard stone with specific flaking properties (such as flint) was struck with a hammerstone.
 This flaking produced sharp edges which could be used as tools, primarily in the form of choppers or scrapers.
 These tools greatly aided the early humans in their hunter-gatherer lifestyle to perform a variety of tasks including butchering carcasses (and breaking bones to get at the marrow); chopping wood; cracking open nuts; skinning an animal for its hide, and even forming other tools out of softer materials such as bone and wood.

 The earliest stone tools were irrelevant, being little more than a fractured rock.
 In the Acheulian era, beginning approximately 1.65 million years ago, methods of working these stones into specific shapes, such as hand axes emerged.
 This early Stone Age is described as the Lower Paleolithic.

-The Middle Paleolithic, approximately 300,000 years ago, saw the introduction of the prepared-core technique, where multiple blades could be rapidly formed from a single core stone.
+The Middle Paleolithic, approximately 300,000 years ago, saw the introduction of the prepared-core technique, in which multiple blades could be rapidly produced from a single core stone.
 The Upper Paleolithic, beginning approximately 40,000 years ago, saw the introduction of pressure flaking, where a wood, bone, or antler punch could be used to shape a stone very finely.